-Our business is based on the trust and confidence of our clients; any damage to that trust and confidence can cause AUM to decline.

-We are dedicated to earning and maintaining the trust and confidence of our clients; the good reputation created thereby is essential to our business.
-Damage to our reputation could substantially impair our ability to maintain or grow our business.
+Our business is based on the trust and confidence of our clients, and we are dedicated to earning and maintaining this trust and confidence.
+Damage to our reputation can substantially reduce our AUM and impair our ability to maintain or grow our business.

-Our substantial underperformance in virtually all of our investment services during 2008 and in our largest equity investment services during the second quarter of 2010 injured our reputation among many clients, prospects and consultants.
-We are focused on improving the investment performance we deliver in 2011 and, in so doing, rebuilding our reputation.
+Our continued underperformance over the last few years in our largest equity investment services damaged our reputation among many clients, prospects and consultants.
+We are focused on delivering consistent, competitive investment performance in 2012 and, in so doing, rebuilding our reputation.
 Failure in this endeavor, however, could have a material adverse effect on our reputation, results of operations and business prospects.